3snowp7im/blog.ultra240.net/_posts/2023-11-10-respecting-boundaries-part-2.md

 Therefore, all boundaries in ULTRA240 are one-way, it's just a matter of orientation that keeps entities in bounds.
-Here's a video demonstrating the use of moving platforms and a horizontal one-way boundary at the end.
+Here's a video demonstrating the use of moving platforms and a vertical one-way boundary at the end.
 Moving platforms are implemented as one-way boundaries, allowing the player to jump through the bottom of the platform and land on top of it.